DiegoEmilio01/P-SSOO/README.md

-# P1-SSOO
+# P-SSOO
-Project 1 of the course IIC2333
+Projects of the course IIC2333